-National Guard Member Identified as First US Case of Covid Variant
+Colorado National Guard Member ID’d as First US Case of Covid Variant as New Case Surfaces in California

 While the B.1.1.7 variant of Covid-19 — first reported this month in the U.K. — appears to be more transmissible than other previously identified types of SARS-CoV-2, it does not seem to make people experience a worse illness.

+Also Wednesday, California Governor Gavin Newsom appeared on Facebook with Dr. Anthony Fauci, the nation’s leading infectious disease expert, and revealed the variant has surfaced in Southern California.
+While Newsom offered no other details, Fauci said he was not surprised the variant is now in the nation’s most populous state.

-On Dec.
-23, the Colorado National Guard sent six members in response to an outbreak at the Good Samaritan Society Nursing Home in Simla, Colorado, where 80% of staff have been infected with Covid-19 along with all 26 residents.
+Colorado’s case stems from Dec.
+23, when the Colorado National Guard sent six members in response to an outbreak at the Good Samaritan Society Nursing Home in Simla, Colorado, where 80% of staff have been infected with Covid-19 along with all 26 residents.
 The facility additionally reported four residents have died from the disease, which is currently the third leading cause of death in the country behind heart disease and cancer.

 Of 24 people tested by the state, only one National Guard member appears to have contracted the B.1.1.7 variant.
 While analysis is ongoing, a second National Guard member with concerning results is isolating at a hotel.
 Neither have recently traveled internationally.